-Everyone looks for fulfillment in life, but when you retire, it’s sometimes hard to find fulfillment (again).
-Your life changes drastically and you can feel lost.
+Everyone looks for fulfillment in life, but it’s sometimes hard to find fulfillment (again) when you retire.
+Your life changes drastically, and you can feel lost.
 And there maybe comes a time where you ask yourself: How do I get fulfillment from retirement?